calmm-js/partial.lenses/README.md

 * When setting property to `undefined`, the property is removed from the result.
   If the result would be an empty object, the whole result will be `undefined`.

+When setting or removing properties, the order of keys is preserved.

 #### <a name="props"></a>[`L.props(...strings)`](#props "L.props :: (p1 :: a1, ...ps) -> PLens {p1 :: a1, ...ps, ...o} {p1 :: a1, ...ps}")

 `L.props(k1, ..., kN)` is equivalent to [`L.pick({[k1]: k1, ..., [kN]: